ChelsyMena/knn-implementation/README.md

 # ⚡ K-Nearest Neighbors with NumPy

 ## 📌 Overview
 This project implements **K-Nearest Neighbors (KNN)** from scratch using **NumPy** and explores techniques to speed up computation and reduce data size while maintaining accuracy.
+It was trained on the [Waveforms Dataset](https://archive.ics.uci.edu/dataset/108/waveform+database+generator+version+1)

 ## 🚀 Goals
 - Implement **KNN without scikit-learn**